Students at a Brooklyn middle school have a "duck and cover" practice drill in preparation for a nuclear attack in 1962.

 For deterrence to work, two conditions should be present: severity and credibility.

-Severity entails threatening a prospective opponent with a retaliation that would outweigh any potential benefits they could hope to gain from attacking.
+Severity entails threatening an opponent with retaliation that would outweigh any potential benefits they could hope to gain from attacking.
 A severe response can take many forms, including harsh economic sanctions, diplomatic isolation, or military action.
-During the Cold War, nuclear weapons served as the ultimate deterrent as both the United States and the Soviet Union built enough bombs to annihilate the other.
+During the Cold War, nuclear weapons served as the ultimate deterrent for the United States and the Soviet Union.
+Both nations built enough bombs to annihilate the other.

-Credibility means making an opponent believe that further aggression on their part will provoke retaliation.
+Credibility means making an opponent believe that their further aggression will provoke retaliation.
 Countries can signal their seriousness by testing weapons, increasing their military presence in a contested region, conducting exercises to simulate real attacks, and publicly announcing new weapons technologies.
 An important part of credibility is the willingness to use force.
-During the Cold War, both the United States and the Soviet Union established credibility by taking military action to support their foreign partners, demonstrating that they would be able and willing to follow through on their pledges to use force if an ally were attacked.
+During the Cold War, both the United States and the Soviet Union established credibility by taking military action to support their foreign partners.
+These actions demonstrated that they would be able and willing to follow through on their pledges to use force if an ally were attacked.
 The two superpowers also built special silos, planes, and submarines to ensure that if attacked with a nuclear weapon, they could still retaliate in kind.
-As a result, leaders on both sides knew a strike by either country would devastate both—an idea known as mutually assured destruction.
+As a result, leaders on both sides knew a strike by either country would result in both being devastated.
+This deterrence mechanism is an idea known as mutually assured destruction.

 Safety will be the sturdy child of terror, and survival the twin brother of annihilation.